im2lazy14/im2lazy14/README.md

-College Junior
+College Junior\n
-Aspiring Engineer
+Aspiring Engineer\n
-Guitarist
+A dumping ground for various projects completed throughout college now that I have time to spare

 <!---
 im2lazy14/im2lazy14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.